 Paying for Violence?
 Spousal Abuse and Son Preference in India.
 2017.
 Journal of Development Studies.
 With Shatanjaya Dasgupta.

-Reporting Violence Against Chidlren: Social Norms in Nyarugusu Refugees Camp With Seth Gitter and Savannah Wilhelm.
-Forthcoming, Migration Letters, 2018.
+Reporting Violence Against Children: Social Norms in Nyarugusu Refugees Camp.
+2018.
+With Seth Gitter and Savannah Wilhelm.
+Migration Letters.

 Women and Work in India: Descriptive Evidence and a Review of Potential Policies.
 2018.
 HKS Working Paper.
 With Charity Troyer Moore and Rohini Pande.